mick guffan • i am my own crew • new poems

 "Time and again, he writes words that strike you with earnest truth, a prosaic brutality..."

 Mick Guffan (1953-2006) was born in An Sciobairín, Cork, Ireland, the youngest of five brothers.
 He came to England at the age of 18, working variously as a taxi driver, airplane cleaner and finally as a carpenter.
-He died at St. George’s Hospital, Tooting, London on 14th June 2006, his body set about by nervous exhaustion following a gun shot wound.
+He died at St. George’s Hospital, Tooting, London on 14th June 2006, his body set about by nervous exhaustion following an unprovoked encounter in a public house.

 Unit 18, Riverside Road